Halifax Psychologist

 ● Social / communication interventions to reduce the possibility of negative interpersonal interactions

-● Behavioral interventions to reduce actions which are seen as aggressive or confrontational by others
+● Behavioural interventions to reduce actions which are seen as aggressive or confrontational by others

 Anger is treatable.

-You can learn to control the thoughts that lead to anger and the behaviors that result from anger.
+You can learn to control the thoughts that lead to anger and the behaviours that result from anger.

-If you would like to receive help for anger management (and live in the areas of Halifax, Bedford, or Dartmouth) please read more about therapy and counselling, my treatment approach, and feel free to contact me if you have any questions at all, or if you would like to set up an initial consultation.
+If you would like to receive help for anger management in the areas of Halifax, Bedford, or Dartmouth (or anywhere in Nova Scotia), please read more about therapy and counselling, my treatment approach, and feel free to contact me if you have any questions at all, or if you would like to set up an initial consultation.